CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-5.md

 5. Check ticket confirmation message in copilot.

 6. In **Freshdesk**, verify the ticket:
-   - **Subject:** Contains "Slow Laptop Performance"
+   - **Subject:** Contains "Hardware Issue" with device type
-   - **Description:** Includes symptoms
+   - **Description:** Includes device type and issue description
    - **Priority:** Medium
    - **Status:** Open

 ### Step 5: Test Knowledge Base Integration

-Test if your copilot can answer questions directly from the **it-support.pdf** knowledge base without creating tickets.
+Test if your copilot can answer questions directly from the **IT_Support_QA.pdf** knowledge base without creating tickets.

 1. Reset the conversation.